• Skip to primary navigation

 Creme Egg Chocolate Fudge - Fab Food 4 All

-What are your childhood Easter memories?
-Did you have a favourite Easter Egg?
 Do let me know in the comments below!
-Oh and changing the subject completely, my blog turned 4 on Sunday so I’d just like to say thank you to all my readers, fellow supportive bloggers and all the like minded brands that I work with:-) Here’s the the next 4 years and beyond!
+Oh and changing the subject completely, my blog turned 4 on Sunday so I’d just like to say thank you to all my readers, fellow supportive bloggers, and all the like-minded brands that I work with:-) Here’s to the next 4 years and beyond!

-Here’s a video I put on Instagram of some of the fudge making stages which you might find useful!
+Here’s a video I put on Instagram of some of the fudge-making stages which you might find useful!

 A video posted by Camilla (@fabfood4all) on Mar 19, 2016 at 10:37am PDT